Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Can you imagine being one of your nation’s top athletes, yet famous for losing all the time?
 You have to have a healthy attitude to deal with that on a daily basis.

 And I think Aldo demonstrates that attitude.
-He graciously agreed to pose for Someone Once Told Me, and Mario was thrilled.
+He graciously agreed to pose for Someone Once Told Me.
 Aldo shared a tweet that a fan sent him after a memorable match against Italy.
 San Marino lost 4-0, but Aldo played exceptionally, and he was hoping that someone would notice.
 This fan did.
-(Aldo will be appearing on Someone Once Told Me in the next few weeks — keep an eye out for him!)

 I left San Marino satisfied — though I’m far from understanding what it’s like to be part of a country this small, I feel like I’m getting closer.